 2. Apply for admission as early in the senior year as possible (August through October of the senior year).

 3. Apply for housing if the student is planning on living in the dorms (ASAP after being accepted from a college).

-4. Apply for scholarships from multiple sources, but most of all , investigate how to get as many scholarship from the colleges the student is applying to for admission.
-(Junior and Senior year)
+4. Apply for scholarships from multiple sources, but most of all , investigate how to get as many scholarship from the colleges the student is applying to.
+These scholarship opportunities can be found on the financial aid page on the college’s website (Junior and Senior year),

 6. Apply for financial aid by the priority deadline by using the FAFSA form as soon as possible after October 1st during the senior year.

 7. Once award letters from all the schools have been received (January to March of the senior year) students will see a more detailed picture of what the costs of attendance will be and the financial aid package the college is offering.